The Temptation to Leap

 But clouds don't dissolve just by naming endpoints.
 The real insight comes from understanding what each position gives you.

-In Chapter 6, we'll explore the hidden benefits—first B, the benefit of D (what NOT doing your current behaviour gives you), then C, the benefit of D' (what your current behaviour gives you).
+In Chapter 6, we'll surface B — the benefit of D, what NOT doing your current behaviour would give you.
+Then, in Chapter 7, we'll go after C — the benefit of D′, what your current behaviour is already giving you.
 This is where transformation becomes possible.

 The Perry Approach reveals this: You're not stuck because you're weak or broken.
 You're stuck because both D′ and D are serving you—and you haven't yet found a way to honour both.